Laz grammar

-Laz is a South Caucasian language.
+Laz is a Kartvelian language.
 It is sometimes considered as a southern dialect of Zan languages, the northern dialect being the Mingrelian language.

 Today, the area where Laz is spoken stretches from the village Sarpi of Khelvachauri district in Georgia to the village Kemer of Rize province in Turkey.
 Laz is spoken also in Western Turkey in the villages created by Laz muhajirs in 1877–1878.
 In Georgia, out of Sarpi, the Laz language islets were also in Abkhazia, but the fate of them is obscure at present.

 Laz is divided into three dialects: Khopa-Chkhala, Vitze-Arkabe and Atina-Artasheni.
 Dialectical classification is mainly conditioned by phonetic characteristics.
 More specifically, the crucial point is the reflexes of the Kartvelian phoneme [qʼ], which is maintained only in the Khopa-Chkhala dialect but has different reflections in Vitze-Arkabe and Atina-Artasheni dialects (see below).

 Phonology and writing system

 Vowels

 Laz vowel inventory consists of five sounds: a, e, i, o, u.